The challenges faced by expats vary depending on where in Switzerland they live.

-“You need to start the process several months in advance, as your application needs to be approved by the Ministry of Labour, and this can take some time,” says Pierre Jeronimo.
+“It's important to start the process months in advance since it can take quite a while for your application to be approved by the Ministry of Labour,” says Fritze.

 Getting advice before you start the process will save you a lot of stress further down the line.

 Gone are the days when a ‘trailing spouse' would play second fiddle when following her husband (and it usually was a case of wives following husbands) on a posting abroad.

 “With so many dual-career couples, a relocation abroad can often fail if the partner is not happy,” says Fritze.

 Thus many relocation firms focus on helping accompanying partners find work or some other activity like further studies.

 If you're moving to Switzerland from Europe or North America, say, you might not expect culture shock to be a problem in Switzerland.
 But sometimes the fact that expats in Switzerland expect there not to be differences means they are all the more shocked when issues arise.